Anello-Photonics/docs-A1/docs/communication_messaging.rst

 +---+----------+-------------------------------------------+------+----------------+

 .. note::
    Maritime INS uses fields 1 through 6 from this PGN.
+All fields are encoded as ``1e-7 deg/count``.

 Logged topic: NMEA2000_RPH